Little Boots: 2012

 In May, she performed a one-off show at London's XOYO on 5th.
 In the same month she was a support act for The Scissor Sisters London shows on 16 and 17.
 From October to November, she embarked on an international through Europe and South America performing in Madrid, Barcelona, Poland, Brazil and Chile.
 On 21 December, she uploaded a short feature on her official YouTube page, which showed behind the scenes footage of her touring in Brazil, Chile and Argentina.

 2022

-Little Boots announced in September 2021 that she has been chosen as one of ten musicians who will perform as a backup band for the ABBA concert tour using "ABBAtars", or digital avatars of the group.
-She will sing and play keyboards on the tour, scheduled to begin with a residency in London from May to October 2022.
-“I have been a lifelong Abba fan so it is an absolute honor to share that I will be joining Abba Voyage live on stage on keyboards/synth and BVs,” she said.
+Little Boots announced in September 2021 that she has been chosen as one of ten musicians who would perform as a backup band for the ABBA Voyage concert using "ABBAtars", or digital avatars of the group.
+“I have been a lifelong ABBA fan so it is an absolute honor to share that I will be joining ABBA Voyage live on stage on keyboards/synth and BVs,” she said.